kakoni/embulk-archetype-plugin/README.md

 # Introduction

-Maven archetype to help you create new embulk input plugin.
+Maven archetype to help you create new embulk(=>0.11) input plugin.

 ## Usage
 - Clone this repository;